 - With a well prepared Municipal Emergency Management Plan (MEMP) and Regional Emergency Management Plan (REMP), the county is prepared to respond to both natural and human -induced hazards and disasters.

-- There are 8 volunteer and 4 contractual fire stations in Cypress County.
+- There are nine volunteer fire stations in Cypress County.

 - Looking at the big picture into the future, to see the best use of land and infrastructure needs of new development.